LTUC/amman-dotnet-401d2/Curriculum/Class18/lab/README.md

 ## The Problem Domain
 Finish up your `Async Inn` Hotel Management project.

 ## Application Specifications
 - Your application should include the following:
 1. Deploy to Azure (reference link in your Readme)
-	- application *MUST* be deployed to Azure.
+	- Application *MUST* be deployed to Azure.
 No grade will be given to non-deployed apps.
 2. Implement User Secrets instead of the default configurations
 2. CSS/HTML should be present on **all** pages of the project.
 	- Utilize "layouts"